charvig23/SecurityVerify/README.md

 # 🛠️ Troubleshooting
 ## PowerShell Script Error (Windows):
-If you get a script execution error, run this in PowerShell:
-Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
+If you get a script execution error, run this in PowerShell:/ Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned

 ## PDF Dependencies: